 As the cost of living and wages are creeping further apart, leaving many Americans struggling to make ends meet, people are using more of the credit available to them, including HELOCs.

-Conditions are Growing Ripe for Problems Similar to 2008
+Conditions Are Growing Ripe for HELOC Problems Similar to 2008

 With the real estate market and the equity people zooming, people having high levels of equity in their homes, and the economy growing for several years in a row, many experts expect to see an economic downturn in the near future, which could leave people with high mortgage debt or high balance HELOCs in a lurch.

 Can HELOC Problems Be Avoided?

 Homeowners who are living on the edge can absolutely avoid getting too far in over their heads.
-A HELOC might help make ends meet in the meantime, but it could lead to problems should we see a sharp rise in interest rates or decrease in housing prices.
+A HELOC might help make ends meet in the meantime, but it could lead to HELOC problems should we see a sharp rise in interest rates or a decrease in housing prices.
 The secret is to find a way now to live within their means and avoid taking on more debt while the market is climbing to its tipping point.

 Those considering a HELOC as the only answer to their financial problems can gain access to their home equity in another way without dealing with HELOC problems.
 Sell & Stay provides a viable alternative to a HELOC.
-You get access to your home equity without uprooting your live and leaving your current home, and without taking on debt that may prove difficult to pay back.
+You get to convert your home equity to cash without uprooting your life and leaving your current home, and without taking on debt that may prove difficult to pay back.